 2. Add the potatoes to the pot, along with the water or broth.

 3. Lock on the lid and push the button for pressure cooking.
-Set the time to 8 minutes.
+Set the time to 8 minutes if you are using chopped potatoes or 28 minutes if you are using whole potatoes.

 4. Once the cooking time is complete, let the pressure come down naturally for about 5 minutes.
 Then, use the quick release to get rid of any remaining pressure.